SaitejaNagishetty/Kalvium_backend_SRMIST_RA2011003010561/README.md

 The server that responds to mathematical operations sent via URL

+NOTE : YOU CAN FIND THE REQUIRED SERVER CODE IN THE BACKEND FOLDER WITH NAME server.js

 I developed a server capable of processing mathematical operations transmitted via URL.
 It has the added functionality of preserving a history of the last 20 operations executed on the server.
 Operating on localhost:3000, the server can handle an array of mathematical operations, demonstrated through endpoints such as /5/plus/3,